 In 2019, Portkey Games released Harry Potter: Wizards Unite, the AR game from the creators of Pokemon Go that was basically a re-skin with some added storytelling taking place after Harry leaves Hogwarts.
 A grown-up Harry, Ron and Hermione now work at the Ministry of Magic, and Hermione in particular gives you missions as you collect items for what is essentially a wizarding sticker book.

-I’ve written about the game design shortcomings of Hogwarts Mystery and Wizards Unite before, and I have high hopes for the upcoming RPG.
+I’ve written about the game design shortcomings of duels in Hogwarts Mystery and the failure to capture the feeling of being a wizard in Wizards Unite, and I have high hopes for the upcoming RPG.
 Hogwarts Legacy will be Portkey Games’ third, and most ambitious, foray into the Wizarding World.
 From what we’ve seen so far, it’s likely that the new game will be closest in style to the action-adventure movie tie-ins.

-The Importance of Story in the Wizarding World of Harry Potter
+The Importance of Story in the Wizarding World of Harry Potter, and in Hogwarts Legacy

 Anyone who loves the Harry Potter books is probably a fan of a good story.
 So, Hogwarts Legacy is a game that almost certainly needs to have, at its core, a really immersive, engaging story.
 The developers have chosen to set it in a never-before visited period of wizarding history, the late 1800s.
 This is a smart move because they’ll get to freely invent characters and plot that are not tied to things we already know about the series, but it does come with a price.